 Some people believe that cats and dogs make good companions for parrots.
-However, this is untrue.
-It can only take one second for a misunderstanding between two species to have dire consequences.
+However, it takes just seconds for a misunderstanding between the 2 species to have dire consequences.

 Is It Better to Have One Parrot or Two?

-There is a chance that the two parrots won’t like each other.
-If this happens, they may attack each other.
-Because of this, it’s recommended that you introduce them slowly.
+There’s a chance the two parrots won’t like each other.
+If this happens, they may bully or attack each other.
+For this reason, introduce two parrots to each other slowly.

 Parrots are stubborn birds.
-If two parrots don’t like each other, little can be done to make them grow closer.
-The newer parrot usually has to be rehomed and replaced with a parrot that the existing one might like better.
+If 2 parrots don’t like each other, little can be done to make them get along.
+The new parrot must be rehomed and replaced with a suitable companion.

 Growing To Dislike You

-A parrot’s personality can change significantly once bonded to another parrot.
+A parrot’s personality can change once bonded with another parrot.

 Can Two Parrots Live in the Same Cage?

-Parrots can also get tired of their roommate and want some alone time.
-If the cage isn’t big enough, the parrot won’t get the space it needs.
-Instead, it will feel trapped and stressed.
+Parrots can grow tired of their cage mates and want some alone time.
+If the cage isn’t big enough, the parrot won’t get the space and freedom it needs.

 Parrots enjoy same-species companionship, but owners don’t always have sufficient space.
 If so, you must spend 2-4 hours together, playing with, teaching, and talking to the parrot daily.